connorpmullins/RNAuthBoilerplate/README.md

 # Why does this boilerplate exist?

-The purpose of this boilerplate is to facilitate the rapid creation of React Native Apps that require some form of user authentication.
+The purpose of this boilerplate is to facilitate the rapid creation of React Native apps that require some form of user authentication.

 This boilerplate is designed to work with multiple types of authentication [TO-DO: enumerate which types].
 It uses the firebase auth API and is plug-and-play with that service.
-It should be a trivial amount of work to substitute that authentication service with another.

 The boilerplate uses: